f5devcentral/F5-Channel-Partner-Enablement-Workshop/Events/ BIG-IP-Next-Central-Manager-Migration-Assistant/README.md

 # About application service migration

-The application service migration tool allows you to select virtual servers currently running on your BIG-IP devices to convert into Application Services (AS3 declaration) and deploy them to BIG-IP Next instances .
+The application service migration tool allows you to select virtual servers currently running on your BIG-IP devices to convert into Application Services (AS3 declaration) and deploy them to BIG-IP Next instances.
 This version of BIG-IP Next Central Manager supports migration from a UCS for application delivery and control services for HTTP and HTTPS applications services.

 The migrated application services are added to BIG-IP Next Central Manager and you can edit the AS3 declaration for later deployment.